andrewwoan/demo-emotional-experiences-part-one/README.md

 # Demo Emotional Experiences for Codrops

-This repo contains code of Demo Emotional Experiences for Codrops [Live Site](https://demo-emotional-experiences-part-one.vercel.app/)
+This repo contains code of Demo Emotional Experiences for Codrops [Live Site](https://demo-emotional-experiences-part-one.vercel.app/).
+This is mainly reused code and vibe coded haha, do not look for code accuracy.

 ![Page screenshot](public/media/og-image.webp?raw=true "Page screenshot")